scala/scala-lang/blog/_posts/2017-08-28-gsoc-connecting-contributors-with-projects.md

 ## Introduction

 One problem with open-source software is that it can be difficult to find a project to contribute to and actually get started contributing to it.
 Some open-source projects can seem very intimidating to newcomers since they have a very large code base and minimal documentation about how to get involved with the project.
-Other projects are are better and have:
+Other projects make it easier for prospective contributors to localize and figure out how to participate in a project, having for example:
-- **a contributing guide** with specific steps people can follow to get involved
+- **a contributing guide** with specific steps that potential contributors can follow to get involved
 - some well-documented, easy to fix, **beginner-friendly issues** which are great places to learn about the project and get started contributing
-- **a chatroom** like gitter where anyone can come and easily ask questions
+- **a chatroom/forum** like gitter where anyone can come and easily ask questions

-For Google Summer Of Code 2017, my [project](https://summerofcode.withgoogle.com/projects/#5367340028919808) was to make it easier for potential contributors to both find projects to contribute to and to get started contributing to projects, all through [Scaladex](https://index.scala-lang.org/) (the Scala Library Index).
+For Google Summer of Code 2017, my [project](https://summerofcode.withgoogle.com/projects/#5367340028919808) was to make it easier for potential contributors to both find projects to contribute to and to get started contributing to projects, all through [Scaladex](https://index.scala-lang.org/) (the Scala Library Index).
 I accomplished this by highlighting projects that have Contributing Info (contributing guide, beginner-friendly issues and chatroom) on the [front page](https://index.scala-lang.org/) of Scaladex so that potential contributors can easily view projects that they could contribute to and see all the information necessary for contributing in one place.
 I also added a [Contributing Search page](https://index.scala-lang.org/search?q=&contributingSearch=true) which can be used to query these projects.

 [![front-page-contributing](/resources/img/blog/scaladex/front-page-contributing.png)](/resources/img/blog/scaladex/front-page-contributing.png)
 *Highlighted projects with Contributing Info on the front page of Scaladex*